Does transferring an ISA count as opening a new one?

 Individual Savings Accounts (ISAs) are a tax-efficient way to save and invest.
-Your ISA allowance means you can save up to £20,000 each year and you won't need to pay tax on any interest or gains you make as a result.
+In the current tax year, the annual ISA allowance is £20,000.
+This means you can save up to £20,000 within your ISA and all returns and interest you earn will be tax-free.
 ISAs come in many forms with some of the most popular ones being Stocks and Shares ISAs, Cash ISAs, and Lifetime ISAs.

 Under new ISA rules, as of April 2024, you are now able to open and contribute to multiple ISAs of the same type.
 This means you could open and contribute to two Stocks and Shares ISAs in the same tax year if you wanted to.
 Lifetime ISAs, however, are an exception to the rule.

 Many people choose to transfer their Cash ISAs to make use of better interest rates.
-Additionally, in the case of Stocks and Shares ISAs, people may choose to transfer to an alternative provider to take advantage of lower fees or a wider choice of investments.
-But given the rules around ISAs, there is some confusion about whether transferring an ISA to a new provider is the same as opening an ISA with a new provider.
+In the case of Stocks and Shares ISAs, people may choose to transfer to an alternative provider to take advantage of lower fees or a wider choice of investments.
+However, given the rules around ISAs, there is some confusion about whether transferring an ISA to a new provider is the same as opening an ISA with a new provider.

 Does transferring an ISA mean you've opened a new one?